IBISAgent: Reinforcing Pixel-Level Visual Reasoning in MLLMs for Universal Biomedical Object Referring and Segmentation: Method

 \subsection{Cold-Start Supervised Fine-Tuning}

 We aim to cultivate a novel pixel-space reasoning paradigm within IBISAgent.
 Pure prompting, however, is insufficient to endow multimodal agents with the precision and robustness required to reliably perform iterative visual operations in real-world medical scenarios.
 To establish a strong foundation for subsequent reinforcement learning, we first initialize IBISAgent’s fine-grained pixel understanding and mask-refinement capability through supervised fine-tuning (SFT) on a cold-start dataset $\mathcal{D}_{\text{cold}}$, which provides ground-truth reasoning and click-annotation trajectories.
-In the following, we detail the procedures for data curation and instruction tuning employed in our framework.

-\textbf{Collect Seed Datasets.} Existing biomedical segmentation datasets contain only final masks, without trajectories that capture the step-by-step annotation process.
-Collecting such data by re-hiring human annotators would incur substantial cost and require significant time investments.
+\textbf{Collect Seed Datasets.} Existing biomedical segmentation datasets contain only final masks without the step-by-step annotation process.
+Collecting such data by re-hiring human annotators would incur substantial cost.
 This motivates us to explore whether trajectory supervision can be automatically derived from existing mask annotations using a rule-based procedure.
 To this end, we utilize the large-scale BiomedParseData~\citep{zhao2024biomedparse}, containing 3.4 million image–mask–label tuples that cover $82$ biomedical object types across $9$ imaging modalities.
 The dataset provides diverse, high-quality masks that supply rich pixel-level details for fine-grained analysis and serve as reliable supervision for synthesizing click-based annotation trajectories.

 \textbf{Trajectory Generation.} Inspired by prior research on interactive segmentation, we adopt the click-simulation strategy $F_{\text{cs}}$ proposed in~\cite{xu2016deep}.
 Given the current mask $M_t$ and the GT mask $M_{\text{gt}}$, $F_{\text{cs}}$ outputs the next click action $a_{t+1} = F_{\text{cs}}(M_t, M_{\text{gt}})$.
 Specifically, this function computes the false positive and false negative regions between the current mask $M_t$ and the GT mask $M_{\text{gt}}$, placing the next click action at the center of the error region based on the size and position of these regions.
 Based on $F_{\text{sim}}$, we can simulate high-quality trajectories $[M_0, a_0, M_1, a_1, \ldots, M_T, a_T]$.
 The full trajectory generation algorithm and an illustrative example are presented in the Appendix~\ref{sec:TrajGen}.